8 Reasons Why a Car Won’t Start

 For more help, follow this guide to learn how to read check engine codes yourself.

-This way, you can follow any codes that may arise due to your no-start condition.
+This way, you can follow any codes arising from your no-start condition.
 This is the most vital step in the diagnostic process.
-The codes your read may not always solve the problem but can often cut your diagnostic time in half.
-More often than not, a code will take you straight to the problem area.
+The codes you read may not always solve the problem but can often cut your diagnostic time in half.
+Often, a code will take you straight to the problem area.
 All that is left is to complete the repair!

 Air